w3f/polkadot-spec/docs/sect-lightclient.md

 2. Check the timestamp of the last finalized block to ensure that no other blocks might have been finalized at a later timestamp.

 :::caution
 **Long-Range Attack Vulnerabilities**: Warp syncing is particularly vulnerable to what is called long-range attacks.
-The authorities allowed to finalize blocks can generate multiple proofs of finality for multiple different blocks of the same height, hence, they can finalize more than one chain at a time.
+The authorities allowed to finalize blocks can generate multiple proofs of finality for multiple different blocks of the same height.
+Hence, they can finalize more than one chain at a time.
 It is possible for two-thirds of the validators that were active at a certain past block N to collude and decide to finalize a different block N', even when N has been finalized for the first time several weeks or months in the past.
 When a client then warp syncs, it can be tricked to consider this alternative block N' as the finalized one.
 However, in practice, to mitigate Long-Range Attacks, the starting point of the warp syncing is not too far in the past.
 How far exactly depends on the logic of the runtime of the chain.
-For example, in Polkadot, the starting block for the sync should be at max 28 days old, to be within the purview of the slashing period for misbehaving nodes.
-Hence, even though in theory warp sync can start from Genesis Block, it is not advised to implement the same in practice.
+For example, in Polkadot, the starting block for the sync should be at max 28 days old to be within the purview of the slashing period for misbehaving nodes.
+Hence, even though, in theory, warp sync can start from Genesis Block, it is not advised to implement the same in practice.
 :::

 We outline the warp sync process, abstracting out details of verifying the finality and how the full node to sync with is selected.